abir4u/React-Native-Change-App-Background-Based-on-Time-of-the-Day/README.md

 1. The Login Page
 2. A Welcome Page<br />
 No Authentication has been applied on Login page as the app is developed to play with the background image only.
-So if you click on "Access" button from Login page, even without putting a username and password, you will navigate to Welcome page.
+So if you click on "Access" button from Login page, even without putting a username and password, you will navigate to Welcome page.<br />

-<b>How to Get This Running On Your Machine</b><br /><br />
+<b>How to Get This Running On Your Machine</b>
 <ul>
   <li>Open Terminal/Command Prompt/Git Bash</li>
   <li>Execute "cd <\address of your target location for the repository>\"</li>